 Types of Cost Estimates

-1. Preliminary Estimate
+1. Preliminary Estimates

 2. Detailed Estimate